Blow-up dynamics for $L^2$-critical fractional Schr\"odinger equations: Abstract

 \section{Abstract}

-In this paper, we will consider the $L^2$-critical fractional Schr\"odinger equation $iu_t-|D|^{\beta}u+|u|^{2\beta}u=0$ with initial data $u_0\in H^{\beta/2}(\mathbb{R})$ and $\beta$ close to $2$.
-We will show that the solution blows up in finite time if the initial data has negative energy and slightly supercritical-mass.
-We will also give a specific description for the blow-up dynamics.
-This is an extension of the work of F. Merle and P. Rapha\"el for $L^2$-critical Schr\"odinger equations but the nonlocal structure of this equation and the lack of some symmetries make the analysis more complicated, hence some new strategies are required.
+In this paper, we consider the $L^2$-critical fractional Schr\"odinger equation $iu_t-|D|^{\beta}u+|u|^{2\beta}u=0$ with initial data $u_0\in H^{\beta/2}(\mathbb{R})$ and $\beta$ close to $2$.
+We show that if the initial data has negative energy and slightly supercritical mass, then the solution blows up in finite time.
+We also give a specific description for the blow-up dynamics.
+This is an extension of the works of F. Merle and P. Rapha\"el for $L^2$-critical Schr\"odinger equations.
+However, the nonlocal structure of this equation and the lack of some symmetries make the analysis more complicated, hence some new strategies are required.